mahmoud-abo-al-ela/Task-management/README.md

 Tests run against a real MongoDB instance started in memory, so queries, indexes and unique constraints are genuinely exercised.
 Nothing is mocked and your real database is never touched.

-> [!NOTE]
-> The first run downloads a MongoDB binary and takes a couple of minutes.
-Later runs are fast.

 ## Known issues and limitations

 - **The demo API sleeps when idle.** On Render's free tier the first request after a period of